 I heard online that one Adolf Hitler (yes, THAT one) had a slogan that translated to "Make Germany Great Again."
 That seems a little bit too perfect to me, and as I'm sure you know, if something's a little too perfect, it's unlikely to be true at face value.
 Is there any truth that Hitler used a slogan that would be translated that way (or even close to that way), or is this just something that people wish were true?

-Origin:In March 2016, various memes attempted to draw a connection between Republican presidential candidate Donald Trump and Nazi leader Adolf Hitler by claiming that both politicians campaigned with similar slogans:
+Origin:In March 2016, various online images attempted to draw a connection between Republican presidential candidate Donald Trump and Nazi leader Adolf Hitler by claiming that both politicians campaigned using similar slogans: